-I recently reached out to the Plus Mommy Facebook community.
-I asked why they did or did not invest in having a plus size maternity photo shoot.
+I asked plus size moms why they did or did not invest in having a plus size maternity photo shoot.
 For those who didn't the answers varied from financial restraints, never feeling like they looked pregnant, to being self-conscious.

 For those who can afford a plus size maternity photo shoot, or are gifted one, don't allow the way you look or think you look to stand in your way!